talaviram/ysfx/README.md

 In addition, there is an audio plugin which can act as a JSFX host in a digital audio workstation.

+# Forked Project

+Note, this is a fork of YSFX with a few modifications to support newer JSFX features and fix some existing bugs.

 ## Remarks

 Despite what the name might suggest, JSFX is not JavaScript.